 Regional Language Versions – while we know there is no country called LATAM or APAC many sites do this for their regional Spanish or English sites.
 These are often mapped as /latam/ or /apac/en/ so this makes it hard to map these.
 We have built-in detectors for you to find URL’s with /apac and then assign them to a single or multiple countries in the region.
 For more information please review Using HREFLang for Regional Sites.

 Language or Country Parameters – unfortunately, if you are using a top-level domain and language or country parameters to designate the pages for each country or language we may not be able to build an HREF for these pages as they most likely are not unique pages.
 A number of sites use Java plugins that “replace” local language elements but use the same base URL.
 If you use country and/or language parameters please contact us at [email protected],com and we can review the site.

 Default Language – If you have a global site that is not associated with any country or language or if you use IP detection you can set any version of the site to be the default version.
 Setting x-default language option we can tell the search engines this is the version to show when there is not a designated local version.

 County Language Confusion – If your “View Files” screen has rows of red highlights these are imported source files that we could not be understood by the import tool.
-In this example below the user set their import to equal www.mysite.com/uk/ when in fact they were using a format of www.mysite.com/en/uk so we could not understand the locations of the actual pages.
-You can fix this by clicking edit and assigning these files to a specific country and language combination or reimport them selecting the correct option.
+In this example below the user set their import to equal www.mysite.com/uk/ when in fact they were using a format of www.mysite.com/en/uk so we could not understand the locations of the actual pages as it did not expect both the /en and /uk folders.